-As the Third Circuit and other appellate courts weigh in, and as the DOL continues to issue often contradictory decisions, the deepening split may afford the Supreme Court the opportunity to address the issue in the relatively near future, providing much-needed clarity to a key provision of Dodd-Frank and to the future of the SOX administrative scheme.
+As the District Courts continue to issue divergent decisions, more federal courts and administrative judges are likely to weigh in on the scope of Dodd-Frank's anti-retaliation protections.
+The deepening split may afford the Supreme Court the opportunity to address the issue in the relatively near future, providing much-needed clarity to a key provision of Dodd-Frank and to the future of the SOX administrative scheme.